Code-Institute-Submissions/https-github.com-IBrazyI-Brew_Town/README.md

 - HTML- Used for all template pages for the site and then rendered using Flask.
 Also used for the basic form structure and validation.
 - CSS- Mostly used in conjunction with the Boostrap CSS library to style and structure all the pages.
 ### Programs
-- Git Pod: Used as it creates it's own vitrual env.
+- Git Pod: Used as it creates it's own virtual environment.
 - Balsamic: Used to create wireframes.
 - Heroku: Used to deploy the site for public use.
 - Git Hub: Used to host the websites repository.